rahulpargi641/Mech-Hunter-s-Blade-Quest/README.md

     Observer Pattern:
-        - Employed the observer pattern to decouple classes and facilitate event handling for events such as snake death,food and power-up consumption.
+        - Employed the observer pattern to decouple classes and facilitate event handling for events such as player death, enemy hit, enemy death, and enemy group death.
-        - This facilitates game over and power-up activation screens and efficient score updates by the ScoreController.
+        - This facilitates the activation of the game over screen and the opening of the gate when the enemy group is defeated.

     Scriptable Objects:
        - Food Types: